ekr/tls13-spec/draft-ietf-tls-tls13.md

 See {{replay-0rtt}} for more information on the limitations of these mechanisms.

-Clients are unable to determine which, if any, of these mechanisms servers actually implement and therefore MUST only send early data which they are willing to have subject to the attacks described in {{replay-0rtt}}.
+In normal operation Client will not know which, if any, of these mechanisms servers actually implement and therefore MUST only send early data which they are willing to have subject to the attacks described in {{replay-0rtt}}.